essteer/xuan-zang/README.md

 This is and was my first effort at developing a public-facing website, and makes use of standard HTML and CSS tools.
 A less common component is the use of Embedded JavaScript, a templating tool that enables JavaScript to be written directly into HTML.
 More recently I've experimented with rendering content from Markdown pages as well.

-The site previously relied heavily on Bootstrap, but over time this is being removed in favour of custom content.
-I tend to prefer to learn the fundamentals rather than rely on frameworks, but otherwise Bootstrap was a good entrypoint to creating the initial design.

 ## Contents

 - [Development](#development)